thejdunbar/RSSDownloader-master/README.md

 # RSSDownloader

+Note: V2 of this allows the ability to pass in a list of RSS feed links and python to loop through that list

 Download all the current MP3s from your favorite podcast RSS feed.

 This little app started off as an exercise as I teach myself Python and grew into this.
 This will take an RSS feed of a podcast, ask you how many of the latest episodes you want to download locally and then download the mp3s.